KathiWinter/marioai/offline_rl/README.md

 # how to run the project

-To run the project, please install the following dependencis:
+To run the project, please install the dependencis with the following comand:
 `pip install keyboard`
 `pip install gym`
 `pip install d3rlpy` or `conda install d3rlpy`